-Non-material changes are those which are not significant enough to require a new product Disclosure Statement being issues.
+Non-material changes are those which are not significant enough to require a new product Disclosure Statement being issued.
 That is, they are changes which would not have a large impact on members.

 Any non-material changes made by AvSuper are listed on our website until a new PDS is produced.